prior-guided-rgf/Prior-Guided-RGF/README.md

 # Improving Black-box Adversarial Attacks with a Transfer-based Prior

-Update: This repository is no longer maintained.
-Please refer to https://github.com/thu-ml/Prior-Guided-RGF for more code and further updates.
+**Update**: *This repository is no longer maintained.
+Please refer to* https://github.com/thu-ml/Prior-Guided-RGF *for more code and further updates.*

 This repository contains the code for reproducing the experimental results of attacking Inception-v3 model, of our submission: *Improving Black-box Adversarial Attacks with a Transfer-based Prior*.